-The Integrated Photonics Systems Roadmap
+The Integrated Photonic Systems Roadmap

 Where are we headed with integrated photonics?
 How do we get there?

 The expansive growth of the Internet as a means of communication, commerce, content storage and delivery has produced an accelerating US and global appetite for ultrahigh bandwidth.
 What are the barriers—technological and economic—to meeting this demand?
 What must be done to overcome them?